Paris Group Inc. "Porcelain & Ceramic Printers - FAQ"

 - Do you have minimums?
 Answer: No

 - Can the tiles you print for me be used outside?
 Answer: Yes!
-We make lots of tiles that are used outside.
-All of our printing on ceramic and porcelain tiles or wall murals or floors (even swimming pool floors) can be used outside.
-We also make the memorial tiles for head stones, memorial markers for cemeteries.
+We print lots of tiles that are used outside.
+When printing outside its always porcelain tiles.
+But we also print swimming pool tiles.
+And custom print memorial tiles for head stones, memorial markers for cemeteries.

 - When you print on mugs, how are you different than the many other mug printers out there?
 Answer: Way different!
 Some of the 'differences' in how we print on mugs, is that we print not only on the outside of the mug but also on the inside of the mug, in full color!
 And while we are talking about the inside print of the mug, we also print on the inside bottom of the mug - and while we are showing off here, we also print on the handle of the mug in many of the mugs.
 Note: some mugs or coffee cups have handles that are so thin, its not worth printing on, but for the most part, we print on mug handles too.
 See more of our printed INside and Out mugs

 - Are they scratch proof?
 Answer: Yes, they are very durable print, the strongest out there in full colour.
-See our video on how a knife easily takes off the image on a dye-sublimated mug but doesn't scratch our permanent image.
-Note: some extreme traffic areas we can not guarantee against the wear especially like floor tiles ask us about that.
-We do print floor tiles but some very high traffic areas the floor and tile will wear without guarantees.
+See our printed mug video on how a knife easily takes off the image on a dye-sublimated mug but doesn't scratch our glaze.
+Specifically wall and floor tile we also put ours to the test against top notch dye-sublimation.
+US at Paris Group VS. Them (watch this short but unquestionably good tile durability test)

 - What sizes of tiles do you print on?
 Answer: Great question, we are generally NOT bound by sizes and can print on most any type of porcelain and ceramic.
 However, tile sizes are often 4", 6", 8" and 10 inch for standard most common thus less expensive to you.
 We also print 2" tile and then 12" all the way up to 34" These take longer and we charge a premium as the complexity, size and lower volume.
-But we still do the larger printed tiles and smaller many times for swimming pool floor tiles.
+Basically we have large printed tile, outdoor pictured tile, printed floor tile, and smaller pictured tile murals and lastly swimming pool tiles.